Residential rehab and addiction treatments are dependent on scientific research and study to help guarantee the most effective and successful methods.

 The study demonstrated that:

-- 47% of patients treated in residential rehabilitation services achieved abstinence after five years compared to 35% of those in community-based services.
+- 47% of patients treated in residential rehabilitation services achieved abstinence after five years compared to 35% in community-based services.

 - Clients who attended residential rehab made “some of the greatest treatment gains.”

-It is interesting to note that in this particular study, those receiving a methadone prescription as a drug substitute are described as ‘abstinent’.
+Interestingly, in this study, those receiving a methadone prescription as a drug substitute are described as ‘abstinent’.

 Drug Outcome Research Study (DORIS)